LunarFawn/rna_squirrel/README.md

 # data_squirrel
-First implementation of the Remote Data Type Shared Python Framework
+What can finally be called a Production Remote Data Type Shared Python Framework its basically pythonic pointers

+It has the ability now to import classes as external imports

 ## Read this doc: